visokio/omniscope-custom-blocks/README.md

 ## How to create a new block
-Create a directory under one of the main sections that specifies the general area of what the block does.
-Create then a subdirectory specifying the language the block works in, which is either R, Python2 or Python3.
-In a last step, create the directory which contains your block's data.
-Add three files: The source code of the block, a README.md file containing a description and a thumbnail.png visualising what the block does.
-The source code should be reasonably documented and potentially contain sections to describe input fields and parameters.
+1. Create a directory under one of the main sections that specifies the general area of what the block does.
+2. Create then a subdirectory specifying the language the block works in, which is either R, Python2 or Python3.
+3. Create the directory which contains your block's data.
+Add three files: the source code of the block, a README.md file containing a description and a thumbnail.png showing what the block does.

+The source code should be reasonably documented and potentially contains sections to describe input fields and parameters.